gpaddis/magento1-docker-phpunit/README.md

 ## Troubleshooting
 ### Performance on MacOS
 In general, you should increase the GBs available for Docker on MacOS to at least 4 (default is 2) to have an acceptable performance.
 Check out [this guide](https://engageinteractive.co.uk/blog/making-docker-faster-on-mac).

+## Credits
+A big **thank you** to WebDevOps for their [great images](https://dockerfile.readthedocs.io/en/latest/content/DockerImages/dockerfiles/php-apache-dev.html).
+It worked out of the box from the first moment!